-This is an appeal from the denial of an unsuccessful judicial candidate's application for rehearing of a decision by the Louisiana Board of Ethics (the "Board") imposing penalties for the late filing by the candidate of a thirty-day-prior-to-primary campaign finance report.
+This is an appeal from the denial of an unsuccessful judicial candidate's application for rehearing of a decision by the Louisiana Board of Ethics (the "Board") imposing civil penalties for the late filing by the candidate of an election day expenditures campaign finance report.
 For the reasons that follow, we dismiss the appeal.

 Attorney Douglas D. McGinity was a 2007 candidate for judge of the district court in Orleans Parish who failed to prevail in the March 31, 2007 primary election.
-Mr. McGinity was required to file a campaign finance report with the Board thirty days prior to the election (known as a "30-P" report); this report was due on March 1, 2007.
+Mr. McGinity was required to file an election day expenditures campaign finance report with the Board not later than ten days after the primary election; this report was due on April 10, 2007.
 See LSA-R.S.
-18:1495.4.
-Mr. McGinity filed his 30-P report on March 3, 2007.
+18:1532.
+Mr. McGinity filed his election day expenditures